-Suppose you have a report card of few students available in the Horizontal orientation.
-For students who score below 50 or are absent, you want to transpose the information with the condition that who scores below 50 or absent should be marked as Fail.
+Suppose you have a report card of a few students available in the Horizontal orientation.
+For students who score below 50 or are absent, you want to transpose the information to be marked as Fail.

 So we can use transpose Formula with IF condition like below.

 But make sure not to press ENTER and press CTRL+SHIFT+ENTER.

-So after hitting the CTRL+SHIFT+ENTER, you will be able to see the result as below.
+So after hitting the CTRL+SHIFT+ENTER, you can see the result below.

 As you can see, Raj and Vikas scored less than 50, so they are marked as FAIL.

 Things to Remember

-- Make sure you select the same number of blank cells as the number of cells in source information while using Transpose Formula.
+- Make sure you select the same number of blank cells as the number of cells in source information while using the Transpose Formula.

-- Make sure you do not press ENTER after inserting the Transpose Formula because Transpose function is an Array function.
+- Ensure you do not press ENTER after inserting the Transpose Formula because the Transpose function is an Array function.
 Instead, you should press CTRL+SHIFT+ENTER.

-- You can use the copy and paste feature for Transpose but it creates duplicate data.
-So when the values in source information change, the values will not get updated.
+- You can use the copy and paste feature for Transpose, which creates duplicate data.
+So when the values in source information change, the values are not updated.

-This has been a guide to TRANSPOSE Formula in Excel.
-Here we discuss how to use TRANSPOSE Formula in Excel along with practical examples and downloadable excel template.
-You can also go through our suggested articles –
+This is a guide to the TRANSPOSE Formula in Excel.
+Here we have discussed how to calculate TRANSPOSE Formula in Excel, practical examples, and a downloadable excel template.
+You may also look at the following articles to learn more –